 In this article:

 If you've ever carried a balance on a credit card, you've probably seen the minimum payment option offered by your card issuer.
-Your credit card minimum payment is calculated based on your interest rate and your current balance and can fluctuate month to month based on how your balance changes.
+Your credit card's minimum payment is based on your interest rate and current balance and can fluctuate month to month based on how your balance changes.

-A minimum payment is essentially the lowest amount the bank will accept as payment toward your balance each month.
+A minimum payment is the lowest amount your credit card issuer will accept as payment toward your balance each month.
 Paying the minimum allows you to keep your card in good standing, and also buys you time until you can pay more toward your overall balance.
-But if you carry a balance, paying only the minimum each month could cost you in interest charges and even hurt your credit score.
+If you carry a balance, however, paying only the minimum each month could cost you in interest charges and greatly prolong the time it takes to pay off the balance.

-For cardholders whose balances are above a certain threshold, the minimum payment may be calculated using several methods: either a flat percentage of your entire balance or a percentage plus the cost of interest and fees.
+The minimum payment on your credit card is typically calculated as either a flat percentage of your card balance or a percentage plus the cost of interest and fees.
 Depending on the card issuer and your agreement, either of these methods might be used to calculate your minimum payment.

 If your card issuer charges a flat percentage, your minimum payment could be anywhere from 2% to 4% of your total balance.
 In this case, the interest and any fees will be deducted from the total percentage calculated.
 If they use the alternative method, you'll pay a lower flat percentage―usually around 1%―but you'll also pay the applicable interest and fees for that period.